Freedom of Association Policy Recommendations

 The Worker Participation Committee's report includes the set of recommendations to amend the University’s Freedom of Association Policy.

-The slide deck summarizes the five major recommendations.
+The above slide deck summarizes the five major recommendations.

 On behalf of the members of the Worker Participation Committee, thank you in advance for your support as we work to make lasting improvements to workers’ rights in factories around the world.